Ben-PH/os161/Documentation/learning_project/src/hello/ch-01-07-fixing-buggy.md

 and voila.
 You now have a gdb connected to an OS in the process of dying
 #### Useful tip
-This chapters [appendix](./appendix.html) goes over a way to stop us having to enter those three commands to connect to the kernel.
+This chapters [appendix](./appendix.html) provides a way to do this with a single command.

 ## Doing a post-mortem on a crashed kernel